You may be asking yourself, “What is a bearded dragon?”. Here we will answer that question for you!

 How Did The Bearded Dragon Get Its Name?

-The bearded dragon gets its name due to a natural defense mechanism.
-When the bearded dragon feels threatened, or coerced, it will flare its throat (gular pouch) making the head look much larger than it really is.
+Bearded dragons get their name due to a natural defense mechanism.
+It will flare its throat (gular pouch) making the head look much larger when it feels threatened.
 This throat area is covered with prickly scales that resemble spikes and can turn a dark gray to black color.
-This effect gives the appearance of a “beard”, hence the name bearded dragon.
+The effect gives the appearance of a “beard”, hence the name bearded dragon.

 Different Species of Bearded Dragons